-The Detroit Medical Center's Rehabilitation Institute of Michigan (RIM) together with Sinai-Grace Hospital and their suburban outpatient centers, constitute the primary teaching facilities for the PM&R residency training program.
+The Detroit Medical Center's Rehabilitation Institute of Michigan (RIM) is the primary teaching facility for the PM&R residency training program.
+Our residents also have rotations that take them to Detroit Receiving Hospital, Harper University Hospital, Karmanos Cancer Center, Children's Hospital of Michigan, Detroit VA and other clinics in the surrounding suberbs.
 Click here for more information on the Rehabilitation Institute of Michigan.

 Whether the resident's focus is clinical practice, academic medicine or research, all of these opportunities are available in the DMC/WSU program.
 Regardless of their area of emphasis, all graduates will have been trained in the entire spectrum of physical medicine and rehabilitation from traumatic brain and spinal cord injury, to electromyography, to industrial, pain and musculoskeletal medicine.

 For the committed and talented candidate, this program has been designed to provide an outstanding environment for achievement.